-Someone can experience symptoms from PTSD after any type of event or situation that was traumatic for them.
-It doesn't even need to be something they experienced personally.
-PTSD can develop in people who have experienced the following: war, accidents, abuse and other crimes, natural disasters, terrorist attacks, and rape or other types of assault.
+Someone can experience symptoms of PTSD after almost any type of event or situation that was traumatic for them.
+In some cases, it doesn't even need to be something they experienced personally; witnessing or receiving news of something traumatic can also sometimes lead to PTSD.
+PTSD can develop in people who have experienced or witnessed war, accidents, sexual assault, natural disasters, terrorist attacks, domestic violence, and a variety of other situations.

-The symptoms are split into four different categories:
+The symptoms of PTSD can be divided into four categories:

 - Negative thoughts and feelings